bolt/docs/source/building-templates.md

 search_results_template: listing.twig
 maintenance_template: maintenance.twig
 ```
-listing_template is used for both contenttype listing and taxonomy listing unless
+`listing_template` is used for both contenttype listing and taxonomy listing unless
-one of the is defined in the main config.yml.
+one of the is defined in the main `config.yml`.

 By using the `template_directory` setting in your themes config.yml you can
 choose the location of the templates within your theme structure.
 For example to